|Area||740 square kilometers|

 - Bangalore has produced the maximum international sportsmen in India for all sports ahead of even Mumbai & Delhi.

 - Bangalore has produced the maximum number of scientists considered for Nobel Prize nominations (from India).

-- Bengaluru is the only city in India with maximum number of temples, mosques, churches & gurdwaras.
+- Bengaluru is the only city in India with the maximum number of temples, mosques, churches & gurdwaras.

-- Bengaluru was founded in 2nd Century and still has the same infrastructure drainage & sanitary systems – the oldest in the world.
+- Bengaluru was founded in the 2nd Century and still has the same infrastructure drainage & sanitary systems – the oldest in the world.